minus5/examples-services/README.md

 # Microservices in production: a case study

-Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
+> Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The microservice architecture enables the continuous delivery/deployment of large, complex applications.
 It also enables an organisation to evolve its technology stack (description from [microservices.io](http://microservices.io/)).

 This description doesn't give much detail on HOW to do it.
-Even more so, the people who have done it have all done it **in their specific way** using different tools and different environments.
+Even more so, the people who have done it have all done it **in their own specific way** using different tools and different environments.
 There are no frameworks for doing microservices.
 There are plenty of tools to help you along the way and yet none of them are required.
 There are patterns for solving some known problems.
 There are lists of good/bad practices and tons of advice.
 So you have to choose carefully to suit your own needs.
 With all of this it is highly likely for one setup to end up unique in many of its aspects.

 # The case studied